Current Lab Members

 Isaac Somekh is currently a senior at Indiana University studying neuroscience, biology and psychology.
 At the Comparative Cognition lab, Isaac is currently completing an honors thesis under the supervision of Dr. Crystal and has taken part in collecting data for an episodic replay study.
 His current scientific interest includes cellular and molecular neuroscience, comparative cognition and neurodegenerative diseases.
 Long term goals involve attending graduate school in the hopes to pursue a research-related career in neuroscience or biotechnology.

-Melinda is a senior at Indiana University studying psychology as well as counseling.
+Melinda graduated from Indiana University with a B. A. psychology and counseling.
 Her research interests include exploring parallels between human and animal brains specifically pertaining to mental illness.
 In the Crystal lab, she aids in experimentation as well as collection and interpretation of data.
-Melinda's goal is to obtain her PhD in clinical psychology and become a practitioner.
+Melinda is attending NYU to pursue a Master's in counselling.
+Her future goals are to obtain her PhD in Clinical Psychology and become a practitioner.
 Her hobbies include volleyball, kickboxing, traveling and interior decorating.

-Michelle Soper is a senior at Indiana University majoring in biology and minoring in psychology.
-She is planning on becoming an optometrist after graduation.
+Michelle Soper received a B.S. from Indiana University in 2018 with a major in biology and minor in psychology.
+She is currently attending optometry school.
 She is a member of Comparative Cognitive Laboratory assisting with the study of episodic memory on rats.
 In her free time, she loves to play video games and playing piano.

 Stefan Dalecki graduated from Indiana University with a B.S. in Neuroscience and Cognitive Science.
 He is involved in studying multiple types of memory in rats and how the findings might benefit the research of memory related diseases such as Alzheimer's.
 Stefan hopes to continue his education past undergraduate school into either graduate or medical school.
 He enjoys spending his spare time playing futsal and rock climbing.